holdex/developers/docs/CONTRIBUTING.md

 may supplement it, but the markdown file is what the development team builds against.

-Specs are created and maintained by Partner level contributors.
 A Goal must not be opened without a linked Spec.

 #### Lifecycle